golincode/pattern/docs/chapters/iv-non-functional-spec.md

 - `/en/posts/post-about-cats`

 The former is possible, but unreliable, and can result in unpredictable behaviour.
 The latter will not run into these errors.

+#### If the has multiple languages / territories / domains:

+- How and / or where will the current language be shown in the URL?
+- How will the home page behave - will it redirect to a default language, or show a language selector?
+- Bear in mind that each segment of a URL should correspond to a singular thing - do not use the same one to mean two different things

 ### Analytics